AccelByte/accelbyte-java-sdk/README.md

 ```

 ## API Covered:
-All the REST-API from all AccelByte services are included (the websocket on lobby service is not covered yet).
+All the REST-API and websocket from all AccelByte services are included

 Below are the list of services covered on the SDK:
 1. achievement